Elective Services, often known simply as ‘Electives’, are medical or surgical services for people who do not need to be treated right away.

 - If you require treatment by your DHB, the specialist will determine a priority score for you, depending on your need and how much you will benefit from treatment compared to other people.
 Your DHB should make treatment available in priority order, given available resources.

-- If it is decided you meet the priority required for treatment, you should receive it within six months.
+- If it is decided you meet the priority required for treatment, you should receive it within five months.

 What can I expect?